 As mentioned, these meetings usually happen in an office’s conference room or another low-key, low-conflict environment.
 We have even handled collaborative divorce meetings at restaurants or other such public places.
 The number of meetings required varies, but it’s usually around six or eight.

-Contact a Dedicated Tarrant County Divorce Attorney
+Contact Our Dedicated Tarrant County Divorce Attorney

 Litigation alternatives are available in marriage dissolution matters.
 For a confidential consultation with an experienced collaborative divorce attorney in Texas, contact Orsinger, Nelson, Downing & Anderson, LLP by calling (214) 273-2400.
 Virtual, home and after-hours visits are available.